MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcshelllistctrl-class.md

 ### <a name="parameters"></a>Parametri

 *strPath*<br/>
-[out] Un riferimento a una stringa che riceve il percorso.
+out Riferimento a una stringa che riceve il percorso.

 *iItem*<br/>
-[in] L'indice dell'elemento dell'elenco.
+in Indice dell'elemento dell'elenco.

 ### <a name="return-value"></a>Valore restituito